EdgewareRoad/TrivySummary/README.md

 ### TODO

-* Add threshold fail severity (i.e. fail if this severity or above)
 * Copy GitHub versioning and publishing aspects from PDFRepair to this project
 * Complete publication on GitHub including auto-build and releases